hipe/tmx/doc_test/doc/issues/017-essential-operation-pseudocode-omnistory.md

      with duplicate content under different names.

+### edges

+  • reference document is partly or more empty #coverpoint3-5

 ## reverse

 "reverse synchronization" is the idea that you might want to fix some